nsun6145/kh-bad-word-bot/README.md

 4. Navigate to the folder in cmd or Shift + Right-Click in the folder to open a command line window (Or just Right-Click > "Git Bash Here" if you have Git Bash installed)

-5.In the command line, type "npm install discord.js".
+5. In the command line, type "npm install discord.js".
 Ignore the warnings.

 6. In the command line, type "node badWordBot.js" and hit Enter (Pardon me camel-casing a file name, I derped)